Orient Square: Features

+Amenities

 Its amenities include 7-level basements for vehicle parking, 12 high-speed elevators, including two below-ground elevators and one full-speed service lift, also has 6-level concrete podium as its base, helipad on the rooftop, skylounge and observatory near at the top, function rooms, main lobby, security gates, convenient store, food and bake shop, and banks.
 The building has also its own food court and restaurant area located at 6th floor.
-Just outside the building crossing Ruby Street, located some of high-end, first-class restaurants, bars and fast-food chains.
-Daiichi Properties' the Taipan Place which located across F. Ortigas Jr. Avenue, just in front of the building, is the sister building of Orient Square.